-So…many…questions arise when one starts thinking of how to transform land into a hemp CBD farm.
-Farmers need to make money with their crops, but first must iron out where that money will be coming from and for what…exactly…if the growing and harvesting goes well.
+So…many…questions arise when one starts considering how to transform land into a hemp CBD farm.
+Farmers need to make money with their crops, but first must iron out where that money will be coming from and for what…exactly…if growing and harvesting goes well.

 Access to Banking & Financing

 Right now this is still a problem for less well-funded and connected farmers who missed the ‘Pilot Program’ phase of the hemp growing movement between 2014-2019.
 America’s still waiting for the USDA to create its cultivation program before new legitimate businesses can get access to conventional funds…which doesn’t make sense.
-More proof the industry itself is growing by orders of magnitude faster than the bureaucracy (although ‘they’ are very much on board and trying to move faster).
+More proof the industry itself is growing by orders of magnitude faster than the bureaucracy (although ‘they’ are very much on board, hustling to try and catch up with the market).
 Soon the U.S.Treasury will issue banking guidance.
 We’re also still waiting on full FDA regulation of hemp CBD.

 Point being, for small farmers looking to get involved in hemp CBD, it may be somewhat of a chore opening a NEW account.
 If they already have a history with their bank under a general farming account it should be less of an issue.
 However, if they choose to put ‘CBD’ or ‘Cannabidiol’ anywhere on official banking paperwork this could cause some trouble.